Country Specific Results

 - reduced deforestation by 74,127 ha and reduced net CO2 emissions in the project area by 3,220,826 t CO2e

-- positive gender impact, with the emergence of female operators in charcoal production and in the marketing of improved stoves, greater participation of women in decision-making, stronger female leadership in the governance of community organizations, and improved livelihoods.
+- positive gender impact, with the emergence of female operators in charcoal production and improved stoves, more women in decision-making, increased female leadership community organizations, and improved livelihoods.

 In Moldova, where the majority of poor communities depend on agriculture for their livelihoods, the is increasing the use of sustainable land management practices like forestry shelter belts, which can limit soil erosion and sequester carbon, while contributing to greater returns for farmers.